cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 But that gets old fast.

-What bytestacks parse this output, builds up the call stacks, then keeps a running score on how often we execute a bytecode for each unique stack.
+What bytestacks does is parse this output, build up the call stacks, then keeps a running score on how often we execute a bytecode for each unique stack.
 Let's try it!

 ```
 # setup